Blessed Alexandrina Maria da Costa received the grace of desiring to suffer with Jesus.

 Alexandrina Maria da Costa was born in Balazar, Portugal, in 1904.
 Her father abandoned his family when she was very young, leaving his wife and two daughters, Deolinda and Alexandrina, destitute.
 Consequently, Alexandrina, who had only attended school for a mere 18 months, was forced to go to work.
 The young girl had unusual strength and was able to work long hours doing heavy farm work.
 She was all of 9 years old when she began working in the fields.

-Alexandrina came down with a severe infection when she was 12.
-She nearly died but did survive.
-The effects of the illness left their mark, and the young girl suffered greatly every day.
-Though in constant pain, she continued working in the fields.
+Alexandrina came down with a severe infection when she was 12, bringing her very close to death.
+The effects of the illness left their mark, and the young girl began to live with chronic pain.
+Despite the constant hurting, she continued working in the fields.
 When she became a teenager, she began to work as a seamstress alongside her sister.

 Things changed quickly for Alexandrina.
 It was Holy Saturday in 1918, and Satan was doing his best to destroy Holy Week for as many people as he could.
 Alexandrina, Deolinda, and an apprentice seamstress were working together when three men broke into the house.
 They were determined to sexually violate the three young women.
 Alexandrina, staring into the faces of evil, refused to be accosted.
 She managed to jump from a window.
 The distance down was almost 14 feet.

 Alexandrina had a great devotion to the Blessed Mother and prayed over and over for a miraculous cure.
-She promised to give away all her possessions, to cut off her hair, and wear black the rest of her life if she would get cured.
 That was not to be, but God did answer her prayers, albeit in another way.

 Slowly but surely Alexandrina began to understand that her suffering was an actual vocation and that she had been called to be a “victim” for Jesus.
 She said, “Our Lady has given me an even greater grace: first, abandonment; then, complete conformity to God’s will; finally, the thirst for suffering.”